railstack/zero/README.md

 | sign_at | datetime     |  YES  |

-Let's show how use `zero` to work with a nullable field.
-Firstly we see the method call style:
+Then I show you how use `zero` to work with a nullable field in a method call style:

 ```go
 import (